artbrock/holochain_docs/dayzeerationale.md

 > the `./` context is assumed to be the root of a
 > git clone https://github.com/metacurrency/holochain.git`

-* ./Dockerfile
+* `./Dockerfile`
   * creates an image from the latest master of github.com/metacurrency/holochain
-  * its kind of reasonable to assume that this would never be useful to anyone, as it might as well be an image on dokerhub.
+  > its kind of reasonable to assume that this would never be useful to anyone, as it might as well be an image on dokerhub.
 Its useful to have this here in this list for completeness
-* ./Dockerfile.coreDevelopment
+* `./Dockerfile.coreDevelopment`
+  * uses as a base image the result of `./Dockerfile`
+  * copies the current `./` over the top of the base image, and runs make, make bs and make test
+  * will fail on build if make test fails
+  > This is used for people who are developing the core code.
+Containers built on this image will allow the developer to manually interact with their new hc / bs servers from the command line
-  *
+* `

 # Overall rationale